kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 ### Pod spec

-Instead of introducing Pod annotations as an intermediate solution for controlling the class resources, the Pod spec could be updated in lock-step with the CRI api.
+Instead of introducing Pod annotations as an intermediate solution for controlling the QoS-class resources, the Pod spec could be updated in lock-step with the CRI api.
 See the section [(Future work) Pod spec](#pod-spec) for more details.